buffeinstein/PageRank-Explanation-And-Implementation/README.md

 The relevant math for my code is in sections 3 and 5.
 If this is your first time with Markov Chains, I recommend the first three videos in this short and simple youtube series: https://www.youtube.com/playlist?list=PLM8wYQRetTxBkdvBtz-gw8b9lcVkdXQKV

-To summarize the work below: we're creating a web graph of sites as nodes and hyperlinks to create edges.
+To summarize the math below: we're creating a web graph of sites as nodes and hyperlinks to create edges.
 Then, we create the corresponding adjacency matrix (ie P in the paper) and find its eigenvector (the stationary vector of a Markov chain).
 This stationary vector represents the distribution of the probability of visiting a site after an infinite random walk along the Markov chain.
 The sites with the highest probability of being visited are most likely to be useful to the user, and therefore, will be returned first!

-## Background
+## Some intuition about the data + overview of what our code will do

-**Some intuition about the data:**
+**Our graph is sparse**

 The data file `lawfareblog.csv.gz` contains the lawfare blog's web graph!
 Let's take a look at the first 10 of these lines: